Flooring: Resilient flooring

 Greatmats Garage Floor Tile Diamond is one form of modular polypropylene flooring tiles intended for garages and other automotive areas.

 Unlike ceramic and stone tiles, which are made of minerals, resilient flooring is made of materials that have some elasticity, giving the flooring a degree of flexibility called resilience.
 Performance surfaces used for dance or athletics are usually made of wood or resilient flooring.

 Resilient flooring includes many different manufactured products including linoleum, sheet vinyl, vinyl composition tile (VCT), cork (sheet or tile), and rubber.

 Vinyl flooring is available in large sheets or pre-cut tiles; the former is resilient.
 Some come with a pre-applied adhesive for peel-and-stick installation, others require adhesive to be spread onto the substrate.

-The two basic categories of vinyl floor tiles are solid vinyl (products with vinyl on binder content higher than 34%) and vinyl composition (products with a vinyl or binder content lower than 34%), and the three basic categories of vinyl sheet flooring are homogeneous, inlaid, and layered composite.
+The two basic categories of vinyl floor tiles are solid vinyl (products with vinyl or binder content higher than 34%) and vinyl composition (products with a vinyl or binder content lower than 34%), and the three basic categories of vinyl sheet flooring are homogeneous, inlaid, and layered composite.
 These types of vinyl flooring differ in manufacturing process and content, ranging in vinyl (polyvinyl chloride) content from 11% to 55%.

 Resilient flooring products, such as PVC and polypropylene are becoming more popular in specialty applications such as trailer flooring and garage flooring.
 New applications have also emerged for marine flooring.
 There are important factors to consider in specialty applications, that may not be present in a typical application.
 For example, certain tires will leave marks on PVC flooring but those marks will be less prevalent on polypropylene products.
 Adhesives also change based on application.